Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Prospects and Outlook

 \item $\calR(D^{**})$: The projections are specifically for $\calR(D^{0}_1)$ which provides the most accessible final state.
 The projections are based on the expected uncertainty of about 15\% for a combined analysis of Run 1 and 2 data, and include a factor of two efficiency increase starting in Run 3 thanks to the software-only trigger.

-\item $\calR(D_s^{(*)})$: Data samples are expected to be about 16 times smaller than for \RDs, because of both the smaller $B_s$ production fraction as well as the requirement to reconstruct an additional track in the $D_s^+ \to K^+K^-\pi^+$ decay (resulting in about a factor of two lower efficiency).
+\item $\calR(D_s^{(*)})$: At LHCb, the reconstruction of neutral particles is challenging (see Sec.~\ref{sec:reco:neutral}).
+As a result, the reconstructed number of signal events for $\calR(D_s^{*})$ is expected to be about 40 times smaller than for \RDs, due to both the smaller $B_s$ production fraction and the requirement to reconstruct a photon in the $D_s^{*+} \to D_s^{+}\gamma$ decay (resulting in about a factor of ten lower efficiency), although these are partially compensated for by the larger reconstructed branching fractions of the $D_s^{*+}$ decay chain.
+Given the limitations associated with the reconstruction of neutral particles, another possibility is the measurement of $\calR(D_s^{[*]})=[\Br(B_s \rightarrow D_s \tau\nu) + \Br(B_s \rightarrow D_s^* \tau\nu)]/[\Br(B_s \rightarrow D_s \mu\nu) + \Br(B_s \rightarrow D_s^* \mu\nu)]$ which avoids the explicit reconstruction of the photon.
+The data samples for this measurement are expected to be about 3 times smaller than those for \RDs.

-\item $\calR(\Lambda_c)$: Data samples are expected to be six times smaller than for \RDs, according to the smaller $\Lambda_b$ production fraction, as well as the requirement to reconstruct an additional track in the $\Lambda_c^+ \to p K^- \pi^+$ decay.
+\item $\calR\left(\Lambda_c\right)$: Data samples are expected to be six times smaller than for \RDs, according to the smaller $\Lambda_b$ production fraction, as well as the requirement to reconstruct an additional track in the $\Lambda_c^+ \to p K^- \pi^+$ decay (which results in a factor of two lower efficiency due primarily to the limited LHCb acceptance as well as the PID and tracking efficiencies).